 Were You Involved in an Accident That Involved a Sudden Emergency?

 If you were injured in a vehicle accident with a driver who claims they had a sudden medical emergency, contact the attorneys at Gladstein Law Firm.
 We can assess the facts of your case and ensure a driver is not making false claims just to get out of their liability.
 Also, we can help you with your auto insurer to make sure that you receive the compensation you deserve after your accident.
-To schedule your consultation, call us at 800-991-0474 or fill out our online contact form with your questions.
+To schedule your consultation, call us today or fill out our online contact form with your questions.